Sir the Baptist: Early life and ancestry

-Baptism tradition

 Baptist was the 13th generation to be baptized.
 His ancestors practiced the Baptist tradition on their transatlantic journey during the English Separatist movement in the 1600s.
 With his Stovall bloodline, the Protestant Reformation to the Church of England (Anglicans) during the separation from the Roman Catholic Church can be traced back for centuries.
-The first recorded baptism in Baptist’s bloodline can be traced to George Stovall II in the year 1555, in Guildford, Sussex Co., England.
+The first recorded baptism in Baptist's bloodline can be traced to George Stovall II in the year 1555, in Guildford, Sussex Co., England.